svewap/nnrestapi/Documentation/Quickstart/Index.rst

 2. Create an own extension for your TYPO3 REST Api endpoints

-   To implement your own endpoints you will need to create a new extension - or use one of your existing extensions.
+   To implement your own endpoints, you will need to create a new extension - or use one of your existing extensions.

    Define the dependencies to the `nnrestapi` extension in your extension.
-   This is important so TYPO3 loads your extension **after** the `nnrestapi` extension.
+   This is important, so TYPO3 loads your extension **after** the `nnrestapi` extension.

    This goes in the `ext_emconf.php` of your extension: